By Karen Mulvihill DNP, APRN, ACHPN, FNP, ACHPB

 This is a daily discussion I have with patients and families dealing with a chronic life-limiting illness.
 The first discussion usually centers around why palliative care is not hospice.
 Palliative care should be part of the treatment plan from the time of diagnosis of an illness through end of life and hospice care.
 That may be years in some cases!

-Unfortunately, because of this misunderstanding, many patients with chronic illnesses never even know palliative care is an appropriate option.
+Unfortunately, because of this misunderstanding, many patients with chronic illnesses never even know about palliative care as an appropriate option.
 Many people think it is just for cancer patients, but that is not the case.
 Patients with heart disease, lung disease, neurological diseases and dementia are also appropriate for palliative care.
-Chronic illness can cause many symptoms and have a negative impact on quality of life.
-The symptoms may include pain, fatigue, anxiety, or nausea to name a few.
-The symptom could be I am too tired to play with grandchildren, or golf or go on a family trip.
-Palliative care is there to look at the patients and family as whole and see how we can help improve everyone’s quality of life.
+Chronic illness can cause many symptoms such as pain, fatigue, or nausea and have a negative impact on quality of life.
+Palliative care is there to look at the patients and family as whole and see how we can help improve everyone’s quality of life so the patient has energy to play with their grandchildren, go golfing, or join a family trip.